 We target our product at people aged from 16 to 65.
-Our product is designed to be used in the kitchen and to decorate the house, thus we aim at people who run their own households or simply are able to cook.
+Our product is designed to use in the kitchen and to decorate the houses, thus we aim at people who run their own households or simply are able to cook.